How Tae Kwon Do Saved My Daughter

 Martial arts turned out to be just right for Abbey — signing up my nine-year-old daughter for tae kwan do worked wonders for her self-esteem, her friendships and her confidence.

-Tae kwon do came into my daughter’s life around the same time as her diagnosis of attention deficit hyperactivity disorder (ADHD).
+Tae kwon do came into my daughter’s life around the same time as her diagnosis of attention deficit hyperactivity disorder (ADHD or ADD).
 Actually, her diagnosis came about because of tae kwon do.

 After watching me take classes all summer, Abbey decided she wanted to try the sport.
 On the morning of her first lesson, she sat in the observation area waiting for me to finish my class.